roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Security management/Access applications in an ACK cluster over HTTPS.md

 2. Log on to the [ACK console](https://cs.console.aliyun.com).

-3. In the left-side navigation pane, click **Clusters**.
+3. In the left-side navigation pane of the ACK console, click **Clusters**.

-4. On the Clusters page, click the name of a cluster or click **Details** in the **Actions** column.
+4. On the Clusters page, find the cluster that you want to manage and click the name of the cluster, or click **Details** in the **Actions** column.
 The details page of the cluster appears.

-5. In the left-side navigation pane, click **Ingresses**.

-6. Select the namespace, and click **Create** in the upper-right corner.
+5. Select the namespace, and click **Create** in the upper-right corner.

-7. In the dialog box that appears, configure an ingress that can be accessed through HTTPS, and then click **Create**.
+6. In the dialog box that appears, configure an ingress that can be accessed through HTTPS, and then click **Create**.

-    For more information, see [Create an ingress](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Ingress management/Create an Ingress on the web UI.md).
+    For more information, see [Create an ingress](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Ingress management/Create an Ingress.md).
 In this example, configure the following parameters:

     -   **Name**: Specify a name for the ingress.
     -   **Domain**: Enter the domain name that is specified in the preceding steps.
 This domain name must be the same as the domain name in the SSL certificate.